AndriiLandiak/thingsboard-device-telemetry-migrator/README.md

 python3 import_export_tool.py export --host HOST --username USERNAME --password PASSWORD --fileName FILENAME --startTs START_TS --endTs END_TS --deviceNames 'DEVICE_A,DEVICE_B' [--keys 'a,b,c'] [--chunkLimit 1024] [--timeLimit 60]
 ```

-Where keys, chunkLimit (default 1024), and timeLimit (default 60 minutes) is optional.
+Where keys, chunkLimit (default 1024), and timeLimit (default 60 minutes) are optional.
 You can specify telemetry keys to export, or leave as None to export all keys.

 ### Importing telemetry data for devices by names